surFTP

 Path Purpose

-/var/lib/surftp/surftp.db SQLite database (user data, server data)
+/var/lib/surftp/surftp.db SQLite database (user data, server config)

 /etc/surftp/ssh_host_ed25519_key Host key (auto-generated on first start)